Transfer of Undertakings (Protection of Employment) Regulations 2006: Anomalies

 When the new company takes over the work of its predecessor, it must take on the staff (from the old company) on their existing terms and conditions.
-This can create the situation where "transferring" employee may be on enhanced terms compared with an employee already employed by the new company.
+This can create the situation where a "transferring" employee may be employed on enhanced terms compared with an employee already employed by the new company.
 Harmonisation of the terms and conditions between the two groups of employees is generally not possible as the "reason" for it would be the TUPE transfer which (except in limited circumstances) is specifically prohibited.

 This could result in a situation where a transferring employee (whose old contract gave them an enhanced holiday entitlement) may be working alongside an existing employee of the new company (working under a contract of employment whose terms were set by the "new" company) who has less generous holiday rights.

 TUPE Plus

 An extended model of TUPE which aims to address "widely recognised" limitations to the TUPE framework, known as "TUPE Plus" or "TUPE+", has been recommended by Trade Unions and employment advisors.
 TUPE Plus encompasses a number of enhancements to TUPE which could be included in service contracts, including a guarantee that TUPE would last for the whole length of a contract, because the regulations themselves do not specify a time period.